 Shop at Christmas Markets Across Italy

-- Pordenone: A daily holiday market from December 1 to Christmas Eve that's also located in the Friuli-Venezia Giulia region.
+- Pordenone: A daily holiday market typically from December 1 to Christmas Eve that's also located in the Friuli-Venezia Giulia region.

 - Bologna: A Christmas market held in the historic Bologna town center from late November through early January.